 Furnware: Getting everyone working towards the same goals

 Taking your company to the next level can be a challenge.
 Translating your vision into a strategy that your managers can implement requires you to all be on the same page.
 The Icehouse Leadership Development Programme (LDP) aims to develop a shared vision of the business and the strategic plans around it.
-Owner and CEO of Furnware, Hamish Whyte and Financial Controller Jason Wilton share their perspectives on how LDP aligned their vision and allowed Furnware to punch above its weight in global markets.
+Owner and CEO of Furnware, Hamish Whyte and Financial Controller Jason Wilton share their perspectives on how taking part in the Leadership Development Programme in 2008 aligned their vision and allowed Furnware to punch above its weight in global markets.